Solar Companies in Boston, MA

 Will My Solar Energy System Stand Up to Boston’s Severe Weather?

 Yes.
-While Boston does receive substantially more rain with around 48 inches compared to the nation’s 37 inches average, your solar panels will still work in the rain.
+While Boston does receive substantially more rain with around 48 inches compared to the nation’s 37 inches average, your solar panel installation will still work in the rain.
 In fact, the abundance of rain in Boston may make your panels more efficient because the rain will keep them clean so that they can more easily absorb the sun’s rays.

 In terms of winter, Boston averages 48 inches of snowfall a year.
 If that snowfall is light, you should have no problem with your panels.
 The bright white snow on your roof and the ground can actually make your system work at a higher capacity as it reflects the sun’s UV rays.
 If your panels become completely covered with snow though, they will stop working.
 In that case, your system will switch back to your traditional energy source from your local utility.
 If it doesn’t look like the snow is going to melt for some time, you may want to get a roof rake to remove the snow from your panels to get them working again and to relieve the panels of the weight of snow and ice.
 Use caution though as it can be dangerous to work on your roof during slick conditions.
+It’s often best to find a local roof repair contractor who works with solar panels to help.

 Boston also experiences 103 partly cloudy days a year, but not to worry.
 Studies show that even long periods of cloudy weather only diminish the effectiveness of your system by 5-10 percent, so the effect will be nominal.